lukaszrychlowski/hansel_spittel/README.md

 # compression_test
 Compression tests of alloys, performed at elevated temperatures and varying strain rates, allow for mathematical description of materials rheological behavior by derivation of Hansel-Spittel equation coefficients.

-Challenge lies in complexicity of the formula - with 9 constant coeficents to be derived in a function with variable temperature, strain, strain rate and stress.
+Challenge lies in complexicity of the formula - with 9 constant coeficents to be derived in a function with variable temperature, strain and strain rate.
 Since alloys tested exhibit viscoplastic behavior during strain the equation is simplified and only 6 coefficients are to be estimated.

 Brute force approach is used - set of constants is randomized in a loop and fitted to the equation.
 Estimated stress level is calculated for given strain rate and temperature and compared to the experimental data.